&Twice

 &Twice (pronounced "and Twice") is the second Japanese studio album (third overall) by South Korean girl group Twice.
-It was released by Warner Music Japan on November 19, 2019.
+It was released by Warner Music Japan on November 20, 2019.
 It features previously released singles "Happy Happy" and "Breakthrough", and the title track, "Fake & True".
 The group went on a tour in Japan to promote the album.
 A repackaged edition of the album, containing the new song "Swing", was released on February 5, 2020.

 Background and release

 On September 6, 2019, through their website, it was announced that Twice would release their second Japanese album.
 The title track "Fake & True" was pre-released as a digital single on October 18, along with the accompanying music video.

 A repackage was released on February 5, 2020, adding a new song titled "Swing" along with a new version of the "Fake & True" music video called "The Truth Game".

 Promotion

 "Fake & True" was first performed during the Japanese leg of the Twicelights World Tour, which began on October 23, 2019, in Sapporo.
-It was also performed on Music Station on Music Station 2 Hour Special episode on November 22, 2019.
+It was also performed on a 2-hour special episode of Music Station on November 22, 2019.